alanreidt/range-slider-component/README.md

 Although, it's possible to realize an *update* behavior here, I don't see this, as a logical functionality (see below).

-You can accomplish desired result by using *API create method* along with `'update'` event, instead.
+You can accomplish a desired result by using *API create method* along with `'update'` event, instead.

 Or you can create Slider with tooltips and then hide them through css, depending on event.